AbuBakkarSiddiqueAnir/Gif-house/README.md

 ### Favoriting Gifs

 Users can favorite gifs by clicking on a button associated with each gif.
 The site stores the set of favorited gifs in the browser's LocalStorage.

-### Favourites Page

-The "Favourites" page, accessed through a different route, displays the gifs that the user has favorited.